 #4 – Offer Different Programs, Don’t Be A Boot Camp Business, Be a Results and Happiness Business

-If you are running purely boot camps you not only have to ask yourself whether that is the best for your business but also whether that is the best offering to your clients.
-Do you really feel that your clients wouldn’t get more out of small group personal training or individualized semi-private personal training where you can screen, assess them more thoroughly and deliver the best program for them?
+If you are running boot camps purely, you have to ask yourself whether that is the best for your business and the best offering to your clients.
+Do you feel your clients wouldn’t get more out of small group personal training or individualized semi-private personal training where you can screen, assess them more thoroughly and deliver the best program for them?

-Don’t get it twisted, ALL your programs should be top-notch quality and you should always look to improve them but the truth is that you can always deliver more attention, individualization and coaching in a more private setting.
-Small group or semi-private is perfect as it gives the best of coaching as well as the best of the support group atmosphere.
+Don’t get it twisted; ALL your programs should be of top-notch quality.
+It would help if you always looked to improve them, but the truth is that you can consistently deliver more attention, individualization, and coaching in a more private setting.
+Small group or semi-private is perfect as it gives the best coaching and the best of the support group atmosphere.

 The goal is to always progress people from boot camps to small group or semi-private training and have them continue boot camps as their metabolic work.
-We truly believe that is the best for the client and are transparent in what is best for them.
-Always be ethical and work with the person to figure out what is honestly best for them but make sure you have options to upgrade them as well as to down-sell some people that are interested in higher priced training but cannot afford it.
+We genuinely believe that is the best for the client and are transparent in what is best for them.
+Always be ethical and work with the person to figure out what is best for them, but make sure you have options to upgrade them and down-sell some people interested in higher-priced training but cannot afford it.

-This allows you to create multiple revenue streams from different programs and then you can further niche your programs to different markets.
-For instance, our Vigor Strength Camp caters towards guys that want to build muscle, become stronger and more athletic.
-The Vigor Vixen program is catered towards women who want to be strong and are interested in stepping on stage for a bikini contest.
-Vigor Kettlebells teaches the RKC system of kettlebell training and is catered towards people that want to train in that system.
+This allows you to create multiple revenue streams from different niche programs to other markets.
+For instance, our Vigor Strength Camp caters to guys who want to build muscle, become more robust, and be athletic.
+The Vigor Vixen program is catered toward women who want to be strong and are interested in stepping on stage for a bikini contest.
+Vigor Kettlebells teaches the RKC kettlebell training system and is catered to people who want to train in that system.
 Here are some options that we offer: